 The story isn't complete without celebrating another hero on that fateful day.
 My Great, Great, Great Grandmother Rebecca had a unique contribution to the course of the story!
-In her honor, The Guest House's unique main floor space, Rebecca's Gathering Space, is available for special events.
+In her honor, The Guest House's unique main floor space, Rebecca's Gathering Space, is available for all guests.

 Cheryl Rife, Proprietor